WHAT TO DO WHEN CONSTIPATED ON THE TOILET | 6 STEPS

 Take laxatives

-Medicine is beneficial for short episodes of constipation.
 Taking too many laxatives is not a great thing to do when constipated on the toilet because it creates dependency.

-Laxatives create uncontrolled bowel movements.
-You need to take the day off.
-And have a clean toilet nearby anytime.
+And have a clean toilet nearby.
 You need to prepare yourself for 1-6 pooping episodes to evacuate the stool.

 Take pancreatic supplements

-Pancreatic supplements help digestion and stool movements.
-These pills do not have side effects and, you can control when you want to poop.
+These pills do not have side effects.
+And you can control when you want to have bowel movements.

 Pancreatic supplements have an instant effect.
 They combine the bile with pancreatic juices to improve digestion.